Keep acting responsibly to protect yourself and others. Continue to follow the guidance on GOV.UK.

 Privacy: Adults services

-This privacy notice is designed to help you understand how we use personal information when delivering our Adult services, we have set out below the services types, the information we may use to deliver the services, who we may share it with, and how long we will keep it.
+This privacy notice is designed to help you understand how we use personal information when delivering our adult services.
+It includes the services covered, the information we may use to deliver the services, who we may share it with, and how long we will keep it.

 What services are covered by this privacy notice?